PaulAvery/node-lighthouse-provider/README.md

 #### Identifier
 The identifier parameter is optional and may be used, to filter for specific handlers.

 So if your input to lighthouse looks like `:someId actual input`, only the handlers with the identifier `someId` will be called.
-If no identifier is provided, it is set to `:`.
+You may use `::` as an identifier to filter out only those handlers without an identifier.

 #### Handler Function
 The handler function will be called with whatever the user types into lighthouse (minus the identifier).
 It should return a [co](https://github.com/tj/co) yieldable (so you may use a generator function here).